atk4/dsql/docs/queries.rst

 Query class represents your SQL query in-the-making.
 Once you create object of the Query class, call some of the methods listed below to modify your query.
-To actually execute your query and start retrieving data, see :ref:`fetching` section.
+To actually execute your query and start retrieving data, see :ref:`fetching-result` section.

 You should use :ref:`Query <queries>` to build a specific statements that are understood by your SQL database, such as SELECT or INSERT.